torrejonv/teranode/devops_roadmap.md

 This image will come with prepackaged internal dependencies.
 Also note that while the docker image will have all the internal dependencies (for example underlying crypto linux packages). you will still need to run the external dependencies yourself (for example databases and storage).
 We will build that docker image for the main platforms available out there (arm64, amd64).

 ## Docker Compose - Single Node
 This is the first step to running teranode **with external dependencies**.
 This will be a docker-compose file that will run the docker image mentioned above and the external dependencies (db, utxostore, shared storage, etc).
 This will be the easiest way to run the software  **including external dependencies**.
-This will be published to the main repo (now called ubsv, #todo this needs to be changed to teranode before making it public).
+This will be published to the main repo (now called teranode, #todo this needs to be changed to teranode before making it public).

 This will be the easiest but opinionated way to run the software with external dependencies.
 You're gonna have to adopt the external dependencies already chosen for you.